Brainlabs-Digital/polly/README.md

 	print my_page.languages
 	print my_page.regions

-You can also check various aspects of a page, see whether the pages it includes in its rel-alternate-hreflang entries point back, or whether there are entries that do not see retrievable (due to 404 or 500 etc. errors:
+You can also check various aspects of a page, see whether the pages it includes in its rel-alternate-hreflang entries point back, or whether there are entries that do not see retrievable (due to 404 or 500 etc. errors):

 	print my_page.is_default
 	print my_page.no_return_tag_pages()